 There is an existing landscaped area that fronts Great North Road and connects the heritage items within the site.
 A historical investigation revealed this landscaped space is at least 81 years old, having been built before 1943.
 There is a question as to how much this landscaped open space contributes to the setting and place of the heritage listed items.
 The Church heritage listing makes reference to the setting stating the Church is 'set in attractive grounds, reminiscent of English village churches'.
+Council's Heritage Coordinator further advised that "The open space on the Great North Road frontage, including the circular driveway, is important for the setting and relationships of the historic buildings on the site.
+The space connects the historic buildings and is largely the historic setting."
 Retaining this open space would ensure the heritage items remain in their existing setting.